janhoon/cadac/memory-bank/progress.md

 # Progress: CADAC

 ## Current Status
 CADAC is in early development (version 0.1.0) with completed foundational components, dependency system, and functional SQL execution framework.
 The project has successfully implemented SQL parsing with tree-sitter, model discovery functionality, dependency tracking using petgraph, and a complete SQL execution engine with PostgreSQL adapter.
 The CLI `run` command is fully functional for PostgreSQL model execution with dependency resolution.
-All tests are passing (16 tests).
-The focus is now on enhancing the PostgreSQL integration with comprehensive testing, transaction management, and improved error handling before expanding to additional database platforms.
+All tests are passing (29 tests including 11 comprehensive integration tests).
+The focus is now shifting toward data model management capabilities, implementing table refresh and incremental update strategies to abstract users from manual SQL table management.

 ## What Works